petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 ### But what if you have more than one TypeScript file?

-In a more realistic app there is more than one TypeScript file.
+In a more realistic app, there is more than one TypeScript file.
 You could just list all the files like:

 ```
 tsc file1.ts file2.ts file3.ts